 Britannicarum Insularen Vetus Descriptio…, 1590.
 Ortelius, A. (E) C15 (971)

-This image of a sea-horse off the coast of Iceland comes from a lavishily illustrated copy of Abraham Oretlius’s Theatrum Orbis Terrarum, published in London in 1606.
+This image of a sea-horse off the coast of Iceland comes from a lavishly illustrated copy of Abraham Oretlius’s Theatrum Orbis Terrarum, published in London in 1606.
 The sea-horse is described as ‘often dothe fisherman great hurt and skare’.
 The picture of the Mermaid holding the flag of the Isle of Man at the start of this piece also comes from Ortelius.